Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 What is the ATDD?

 - [x] Using acceptance tests to define requirements specified by the customer and market
-- [ ] Using advanced integration test to develop quality product
+- [ ] Using advanced Integration Test to develop quality product
 - [ ] Using approved tests by Product Owner in TDD
 - [ ] Using Unit Tests to define requirements specified by the customer and market